TWG-ABI/ABI-Training/week2/human-genomics/long-read-snv-analysis/ont/ont-analysis-practical-1.md

 # 9. Call variants for several samples

-For teaching purposes, we will use four samples:
+For this tutorial, we will use four samples:

 ```text
 HG02562